PostgreSQL Database Management and Usage

 11

-) should match the actual PostgreSQL version you installed in ServBay.
+in these examples) should match the PostgreSQL version you have installed in ServBay.

 Configuring PostgreSQL

-ServBay makes it easy to modify PostgreSQL configurations.
-Proper configuration is essential to improve database performance, ensure security, and make efficient use of system resources.
+ServBay makes it easy to modify PostgreSQL’s configuration.
+Effective configuration helps boost performance, ensure security, and optimize resource usage.

-ServBay provides a powerful graphical interface to configure PostgreSQL services, or you can edit the configuration files directly.
-Refer to the Modify PostgreSQL Configuration documentation to learn how to adjust and optimize PostgreSQL configuration parameters either through the ServBay interface or by manually editing config files.
+ServBay provides a powerful GUI for configuring PostgreSQL services, and you can also edit configuration files directly.
+Refer to the Modify PostgreSQL Configuration documentation to learn how to adjust and optimize PostgreSQL settings via ServBay’s interface or by manual config file edits.

 Connecting to the PostgreSQL Database

-Connecting to PostgreSQL is the first step in performing any database operation.
-You can use the command line tool psql
+Connecting to PostgreSQL is the first step towards database operations.
+You can use the psql

-or graphical tools like pgAdmin to connect to the PostgreSQL instance running in ServBay.
+command-line tool or graphical tools such as pgAdmin to connect to a PostgreSQL instance running in ServBay.

-ServBay offers two main ways to connect to PostgreSQL: via TCP/IP (typically for external tools or cross-container/service access), and via local socket (the recommended method within ServBay for higher performance and better security).
+ServBay supports two main connection methods for PostgreSQL: TCP/IP connections (commonly used for external tools or cross-container/service access) and local socket connections (preferred for internal ServBay use, offering better performance and security).

-Before connecting, you’ll need the PostgreSQL username and password.
-ServBay typically sets up default credentials during database installation or initialization.
-You can find these details in the ServBay management interface, especially for the default user (such as postgres
+Before connecting, obtain the PostgreSQL username and password.
+ServBay generally sets default credentials during database installation or initialization.
+These details, especially for the default user (postgres

 Command-Line Tool